Leadership to blame for illegal parties at UK Johnson's office | Politics

 - United Kingdom

-Senior leaders at British Prime Minister Boris Johnson's Downing Street office were to blame for a culture that led to illegal parties being held there during coronavirus lockdowns, a report by a senior civil servant said on Wednesday.
-The report by senior official Sue Gray was commissioned by Johnson after revelations of alcohol-fuelled parties at Downing Street when social mixing was all but banned under stringent laws his government had made to curb the spread of COVID-19.
+Senior leaders at British Prime Minister Boris Johnson's Downing Street office were to blame for a culture of rule-breaking, an official report said on Wednesday, detailing a series of illegal alcohol-fuelled parties during coronavirus lockdowns.
+The report by senior official Sue Gray was commissioned by Johnson after revelations of boozy events at Downing Street when social mixing was all but banned under stringent laws his government had made to curb the spread of COVID-19.

-"Many of these events should not have been allowed to happen," the report said.
-"The senior leadership at the centre, both political and official, must bear responsibility for this culture."
 Gray's interim findings were published in January, but most details were withheld until the end of a separate police inquiry, which concluded last week with 126 fines handed out.
+Both Johnson and finance minister Rishi Sunak were among those fined over a party to celebrate the prime minister's 56th birthday on June 2020, although Gray said both were unaware of the gathering in advance.

-"Many will be dismayed that behaviour of this kind took place on this scale at the heart of government," Gray's report said.
+She did not specifically lay the blame at Johnson's door for the wrongdoing, but gave graphic details and included photographs from more than a dozen Downing Street gatherings, some of which he attended.
+"Many will be dismayed that behaviour of this kind took place on this scale at the heart of government," her report said.
 "The public have a right to expect the very highest standards of behaviour in such places and clearly what happened fell well short of this."

-Gray did not specifically lay the blame at Johnson's door but gave details and included photographs from more than a dozen Downing Street gatherings, some of which he attended.
+'EXCESSIVE ALCOHOL CONSUMPTION' At one leaving event for an official in June 2020, Gray said there was "excessive alcohol consumption" which led to one person being sick and a fight between two others.

-Seeking to play it down, environment minister George Eustice earlier said police had investigated "all of these events" in Downing Street.
+Seeking to play it down, environment minister George Eustice earlier said police had investigated "all of these events".
 "They've issued a fixed penalty notice to the prime minister in respect of one of those events that he that he attended.
 He's paid that penalty," he told Times Radio.

-"He's apologised ...
-So I'm not sure that anything new will come from this report other than further detail, but of course, we will... look at it."
 For months, evidence of the alcohol-fuelled parties has dripped out into the media, forcing Johnson to apologise, change the team at his office and promise a reset to try to restore his authority.
+Many Conservative lawmakers are increasingly frustrated about having to defend their prime minister, but several have said they would wait for Gray's full report before deciding whether to demand Johnson should quit.

+Some felt the report was not as damning as it could have been.
+"This is all so banal," one Conservative said on condition of anonymity.
+"I wasn't sent here to worry about this sort of stuff."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)